MakieOrg/Makie.jl/docs/examples/layoutables/slider.md

 fig
 ```
 \end{examplefigure}

-## Labelled slider convenience functions
+## Labelled sliders and grids

-To create a horizontal layout containing a label, a slider, and a value label, use the convenience function \apilink{Makie.MakieLayout.labelslider!}, or, if you need multiple aligned rows of sliders, use \apilink{Makie.MakieLayout.labelslidergrid!}.
+To create a horizontal layout containing a label, a slider, and a value label, use the convenience function \apilink{labelslider!}.

+If you need multiple aligned rows of sliders, use \apilink{labelslidergrid!}.

+The column with the value labels is automatically set to a fixed width, so that the layout doesn't jitter when sliders are dragged and the value labels change their widths.
+This width is chosen by setting each slider to a few values and recording the maximum label width.
+Alternatively, you can set the width manually with the keyword argument `value_column_width`.

 \begin{examplefigure}{}
 ```julia